voltrb/volt/Readme.md

 # Data Store

 Volt provides a data store collection on the front-end and the back-end.
-Unlike the other [collections](#provided-collections), all plural names are assumed to be collections (like an array), and all singular are assumed to be a model (like a hash).
+In store, all plural names are assumed to be collections (like an array), and all singular are assumed to be a model (like a hash).

 ```ruby
 store._things